Living Wills

 Power of attorney is the granting of legal authority to a third party to make decisions on the grantors behalf in the event they temporarily or permanently lose mental capacity to make their own decisions or communicate their decisions.
 This provides the grantee some discretion as how to best carry out the wishes of the testator.

-Criteria for advance decisions
+Criteria for Advance Decisions

 In order to be legally binding, an advance decision should be put into writing, signed and witnessed.
 It must also include a statement to the effect the testator wishes the provisions to be adhered to even if it puts their life at risk.
 Further requirements include: